mageddo/java-examples/observability/quarkus-observability/README.md

 * With Micrometer as API to code Metrics
 * With OTLP to report metrics and traces
 * OTLP as API to code Traces
-* Custom Handler which reports WARN and ERROR logs as Tracings
+* Custom Handler which reports WARN and ERROR logs as Tracings (RandomLogging)

 **Running**